Table of Contents

 People often wonder which method is better for deducting vehicle expenses.
 The actual expenses method is one way, and the standard mileage deduction is the other.

 The standard mileage method is simpler.
 You just multiply the number of business miles you drove by a rate the IRS sets each year.
-For example, in 2024, the rate is 67 cents per mile for business use.
 This rate changes, so always check the current year’s number.

 Switching Between Methods